VerifyVault/VerifyVault/FAQ.md

 Yes, VerifyVault is open source.

 ### Is VerifyVault available for Android/iOS?
-No, VerifyVault is only avaiable for WIndows and Linux.
+No, VerifyVault is only available for WIndows and Linux.

 ### Will VerifyVault be available for MacOS?
 Yes, the plan is to release VerifyVault for MacOS eventually.